 David’s representative transactions include:

-- Underwriters in the $1 billion IPO, secondary offerings and debt financings for Realogy Holdings Corp., in the IPO of Neff Corporation, in the IPO of Laureate Education, Inc., the first IPO of a public benefit corporation and over $2 billion in debt financings for Laureate Education, Inc., and in the $1.4 billion IPO of ADT, Inc.
+- Underwriters in the $1 billion IPO and over $5.5 billion of secondary offerings and debt financings for Realogy Group LLC, in the IPO of Laureate Education, Inc., the first IPO of a public benefit corporation, secondary offerings and over $2 billion in debt financings for Laureate Education, Inc., in the $1.4 billion IPO of ADT, Inc., in the IPO of U.S. Xpress Enterprises, Inc. and in the IPO of Neff Corporation

-- Underwriters in $21 billion of debt financings by Qualcomm Incorporated, including in connection with the acquisition of NXP Semiconductors N.V., in $2 billion of debt financings by Martin Marietta Materials, Inc., including in connection with the acquisition of Bluegrass Materials and in over $3 billion of debt financings by subsidiaries of AerCap Holdings N.V.
+- Underwriters in $21 billion of debt financings by Qualcomm Incorporated, including in connection with the acquisition of NXP Semiconductors N.V., in $2 billion of debt financings by Martin Marietta Materials, Inc., including in connection with the acquisition of Bluegrass Materials, in the debut U.S.$400mm debt financing by Element Fleet Management Corp., in over $10 billion of debt and equity financings by AerCap Holdings N.V., and debt financings by Cabot Corp.

-- Underwriters in the debut high yield debt offering and secondary offering by TTM Technologies, Inc. and secured high yield offering and secondary offering by Kratos Defense & Security Solutions, Inc.
+- Underwriters in the debut high yield debt offering and secondary offering by TTM Technologies, Inc., secured high yield debt offering and secondary offerings by Kratos Defense & Security Solutions, Inc., secondary offering by Cubic Corporation and debut high yield debt offering by Schweitzer-Mauduit International, Inc.

 - First Reserve in connection with financings in respect of Crestwood Midstream Partners, Midstates Petroleum, CHC Helicopter S.A. and TPC Group Inc.

 David regularly writes for industry publications.
-He recently authored two articles for Lexis Practice Advisor®
+He has co-authored articles for Lexis Practice Advisor

 titled, “A Primer On Executing Block Trades.”
 In 2016, David served as a Contributing Editor of the inaugural edition of “Getting the Deal Through: High-Yield Debt